fryasdf/wp-bildog-website/wp-content/plugins/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Fix: Sorting images in a gallery and not clicking Update would result in loss of gallery configuration

+= 1.2.9 =
+* Added: envira_minify_strip_double_forward_slashes filter when minifying, allowing developers to disable this for edge cases

+= 1.2.8 =
+* Added: RTL Support

+= 1.2.7 =
+* Added: Caption Position Float (Wrapped) option, to wrap Lightbox Caption text to match width of image.

 = 1.2.6 =
 * Added: Insert Images Modal automatically loads more images on scroll
 * Added: Insert Images Modal search functionality performance improved